 Firms hiring assistants through a self-serve platform will have to take care of their own training requirements and generally manage their own quality standards,” SAI said.

-Managed remote executive assistant services also offer backup assistants and managers behind the scenes to ensure continuity.
+Outsourced executive assistant services also offer backup assistants and managers behind the scenes to ensure continuity.
 The backup means a trained backup is always available if a primary assistant is absent.
-Because there is continual training and deployment of new and backup assistants, service providers have a “bench” of experienced employees ready to take lead roles.
+Because new and backup assistants are continuously trained and deployed, service providers have a “bench” of experienced employees ready to take lead roles.
 Hiring time for companies can be as fast as a week.

 3. Scalability